 Equatorial Guinea Speeds Up Year of Investment Drive with Nigerian Investors

-As part of the efforts and commitment to attract regional capital investment into the country, the Minister of Mines and Hydrocarbons, Equatorial Guinea, H.E.
+In line with its commitment to attract regional capital investment into the country, the Minister of Mines and Hydrocarbons, Equatorial Guinea, H.E.
 Gabriel Mbaga Obiang Lima, met with some high-level Nigerian investors, bankers and financiers to discuss the opportunities offered by the country’s Year of Investment initiative.